keramics/keramics/docs/formats/src/ewf.md

 ### Segment file set identifier GUID

 Segment file sets do not have a strict unique identifier.
 However the [volume section](#volume_section) contains a GUID that can be used for this purpose.
 Where:

 * linen 5 to 6 use a time and MAC address based version (1) of the GUID
 * EnCase 5 to 7 and linen 6 to 7 use a random based version (4) of the GUID

-> Note that in linen 6 the switch from a version 1 to 4 GUID was somewhere made
+> Note that in linen 6 the switch from a version 1 to 4 GUID was somewhere made between version
-> between version 6.01 and 6.19.
+> 6.01 and 6.19.

 See RFC4122 for more information about the different GUID versions.

 ## The sections

 The remainder of the segment file consists of sections.
 Every section starts with the same data this will be referred to as the section header.
-The section header could also be referred as the section header, but this allows for unnecessary confusion with the [header section](#header_section).

 ### Section header

 The section header consist of 76 bytes, it contains information about a specific section.

 | Offset | Size | Value | Description |
 | --- | --- | --- | --- |